-The a to z of mindful presenting – high impact public speaking & presentation skills: B – brevity
+The A to Z of mindful presenting: B – brevity

 Nov 04, 2017 By Maurice Decastro In Presentation Skills, Public Speaking